 Spring, Summer, Fall, Winter… and Spring was filmed in South Korea.
 Continue reading below to discover the amazing filming location behind Kim Ki-duk’s masterpiece.

-The monastery featured in Spring, Summer, Fall, Winter... and Spring is actually a set especially built for the film on top of the Jusanji Pond in Mt.
+The monastery featured in Spring, Summer, Fall, Winter… and Spring is actually a set specially built for the film on top of the Jusanji Pond in Mt.
 Juwangsan National Park in South Korea.

 Jusanji Pond is an artificial lake created more than 200 years ago.
 The lake exudes a mystical aura with the surrounding beautiful nature reflecting in the pond and one hundred years old willow trees still growing on its shores.

 It took 6 months of negotiation for the production of the movie to convince the Ministry of Environment to agree to build the set.
-Most of the film budget went into the construction of the monastery that costed close to $330,000.
+Most of the film budget went into the construction of the monastery which cost close to $330,000.
 The hermitage was subsequently dismantled for environmental reasons.